The Novice (film): Plot

-Alex steadily improves as a rower by practicing over break, and begins a relationship with her former graduate student instructor Dani.
+Alex steadily improves as a rower by practicing over fall break, and begins a romance with Dani, her former teaching assistant.
 Alex and Jamie are eager to try out for the "1V boat" which the best members of the team row on, but are denied the opportunity by Coaches Pete and Edwards.
-Meanwhile, Alex's health deteriorates, with a wound on her palm frequently bleeding and failing to heal.
+Meanwhile, Alex's health deteriorates, with a wound on her palm frequently bleeding.

 In the spring, Alex and Jamie race to determine who will take the spot of a 1V Rower who has left the team due to a broken collarbone.
 Alex loses, sensing that the team was assisting the more popular Jamie by sandbagging while rowing on Alex's boat.
-Dejected, Alex begins to self-harm, while an infection from the wound on her palm begins to spread throughout her arm.
-Dani breaks up with Alex due to her increasingly destructive behavior and refusal to change.
+Dejected, Alex cuts herself near her ribs, while an infection from the wound on her palm begins to spread up her arm.
+Dani breaks up with Alex due to her increasingly destructive behavior.
+Alex accuses Jamie of cheating to win the spot, and Jamie tells her that she learned that despite letting Jamie think she needed the scholarship, she's just another silver spoon student.
+Jamie says she had Alex's back before, but now no one on the team has any respect for Alex.

-In the last week of the season, a challenge is set up to beat rower Highsmith's 14 minute record.
-While intended to be a friendly competition Alex, now fully a pariah within the team, publicly declares her intentions to break the record.
-The girls set off to row in individual boats on a dark hours of a cold early morning as a thunderstorm sets in.
-Alex collides her boat into Highsmith's and is thrown into the water, but climbs back on and continues rowing.
-The rest of the team starts to row back owing to the increasing severity of the storm but Alex persists despite their warnings.
+In the last week of the season the team has a casual, friendly competition, but Alex publicly declares she will break Highsmith's team record.
+The girls row in individual boats in the dark hours of a cold early morning.
+Alex collides her boat into Highsmith's, who is thrown into the water.
+The rule is row in rain but never lightning, and the rest of the team starts to row back owing to the increasing severity of the storm, but Alex persists despite their warnings.
+Alex runs into Jamie's boat as well and is thrown into the water, but climbs back on and continues rowing into the storm.

-Alex finishes the race as a flash of lightning envelops her, and returns to the training building to the silent shock of her team members and coaches, erasing her name from the chalkboard and seemingly quitting the team.
-It is left ambiguous as to if Alex has beaten Highsmith's record.
+Alex finishes the race and looks at her watch.
+She returns to the training building to the silent shock of her team members and coaches.
+She erases her name from the team chalkboard, undresses and leaves the team jersey and walks away.
+The last sight of Alex leaves the happy ending or not up to the viewer.